Armatura-Create/cs2-advancedMonitoring/README.md

 ```

 - Endpoint: The access point for HTTP requests.
+- IP: The IP address of the server (If not automatically set ip).
 - MinIntervalUpdate: The minimum interval for server data updates in seconds.
 - AccessFriendlyDamage: Adds damage accounting on DM servers
 - ShowBots: Whether to show bots in the player list.